PSPDFKit/awesome-nutrient/document-engine/de-aws-ecs-terraform/README.md

 ## Notable limitations

+* No S3 bucket, using `built-in` storage
 * No HTTPS (requires a domain available)
-* No secret management (plain environment variables)
+* No proper secret management (plain environment variables)
-* Unverified TLS with RDS (because need to provide AWS CA certificates)

 ## Prerequisites